CAR ACCIDENT INJURY FAMILY MEMBER DRIVING AT FAULT- MN INSURANCE COVERAGE

 The Minnesota Court of Appeals decided a case last week where a mother and son were in the family car when the son, who was driving, caused an accident that unfortunately seriously injured his mother.

 Because of the mother’s serious injury from this car accident, the family decided to make a claim on their auto insurance policy.
-The policy had $500,000 of insurance liability coverage if any family member caused an accident while driving a car.
-What they didn’t know, was that the insurance policy had a “drop down” provision that said if a family member caused an auto accident that injured another family member, the coverage would be $30,000 instead of $500,000.
-Since the son was the driver in the accident that injured his mother, the insurance company said they would only pay $30,000, even though the mother was very seriously injured and her medical bills alone were far more than that.
+Their policy had $500,000 of insurance liability coverage if any family member caused an accident while driving a car.
+What they didn’t know, was that the insurance policy had a “drop down” provision.
+This provision said if a family member caused an auto accident that injured another family member, the coverage would be $30,000 instead of $500,000.
+Since the son was the driver in the accident that injured his mother, the insurance company would only pay $30,000.
+It didn’t matter that the mother was very seriously injured and her medical bills alone were far more than that.

-The family sued the insurance company and said they were tricked because they didn’t know about this “drop down” provision for a family member’s injury when another person from the family was driving the car, and would never have agreed to it if they had known about it.
+The family sued the insurance company and said they were tricked because they didn’t know about this “drop down” provision for a family member’s injury when another person from the family was driving the car.
+They said they would never have agreed to it if they had known about it.
 However, the court of appeals dismissed their case and said they should have read their insurance policy.

 The moral of the story is make sure you have a good auto insurance agent, ask questions, and read the policy when you get it.
 Most people would want to cover their own family for injuries if they cause an accident while driving the family car.